byu-cpe/ecen427/_labs/audio_driver.md

 ## Preliminary

   * Make sure you have completed the assigned reading from the LDD3 textbook.
-  * Read the documentation on [Linux Platform Devices and the Device Tree]({% link _documentation/platform_device_tree.md %}). *Note that, for this lab, this is informational only.
-The Device Tree is already setup for this lab.
-Still, it is important to know how the device tree works, so study this.*
+  * Read the documentation on [Linux Platform Devices and the Device Tree]({% link _documentation/platform_device_tree.md %}). *Note that for this lab you don't need to modify the device tree, but you will be querying information from the device tree, so it's good to be familiar with it.*
   * Read the documentation on [Linux Device Drivers]({% link _documentation/linux_drivers.md %}).
   * Read the documentation on the [Audio Hardware]({% link _documentation/audio_hw.md %}).

 ## Github Repository

 You will go back to working individually for this lab and the remaining labs.
-Both lab 3 team members should copy their lab3 game code to their individual repositories.  **Do not commit your lab 4, 5, or 6 code to your shared repository**.
+You should copy your space invaders game code from your group repository to your individual repository.  **Do not commit your code for labs 5+ to your shared repository**.

 ## Overview
 You will be creating a [loadable kernel module](https://en.wikipedia.org/wiki/Loadable_kernel_module), which allows you to write code that runs in kernel space.
 This kernel module will be a driver for the audio codec.